Koh Phi Phi Diving Holidays

 From late May to October the southwest monsoon brings showers and winds to the west coast of southern Thailand.
 The rain is often light and there are still 20 sunny days per month, however you can experience heavy rain at times on Koh Phi Phi.
 The sea can get quite rough during this time of year and swimmers should take care.

 The hottest time of the year on Phi Phi Island occurs between April and May when the average temperature is 33°C but the odd rain shower can bring some relief from the heat.
 It can also be hot between September and October but there are more frequent showers at this time which have the effect of cooling the temperature right down.

 The tourist High Season runs from November to April and Peak Season is in December and January.
 We recommend you avoid this time of year as it is more difficult to find accommodation and prices are higher particularly around Christmas and New Year.
 This is when Phi Phi's dive sites are very crowded too.

 Even if your Thailand visit will not include diving the best time to stay is from February to April.
 There are fewer tourists and the choice and value-for-money for accommodation is much better.
-The weather is also at its best, and the sea is nice and calm.
-The dive sites around Phi Phi, Hin Daeng and Koh Ha are less crowded, and you're more likely to see a whale shark or manta ray as this is the time of year when they visit.
+The weather is also at its best and the dive sites around Phi Phi, Hin Daeng and Koh Ha are less crowded at this time of year.